Skip to main content

 3.2 Configuration

 OpenUEM config file is located at /etc/openuem-server/openuem.ini.
-If you failed to provide the right answer while configuring openuem-server package you can edit this file to fix some settings.
+If you failed to provide the right setting while configuring OpenUEM you can edit this file to fix some settings.

 note